tvaneerd/isocpp/observer_ptr.md

 ----------------------

 1. `observer_ptr` is a post-modern tool for transitioning a codebase to more modern C++.
-ie review all raw pointers, convert each case to the correct smart pointer (ie `unique_ptr` hopefully, else `shared_ptr`, etc).
+ie review all raw pointers, replace each case with the correct smart pointer (ie `unique_ptr` hopefully, else `shared_ptr`, etc).
-"unowned" pointers need a thing to convert to (ie `observer_ptr`) else it is hard to know which raw pointers have been review, and which haven't.
+"unowned" pointers need a thing to be replaced with (ie `observer_ptr`) else it is hard to know which raw pointers have been review, and which haven't.
 (If *all* owned pointers in a codebase are wrapped with smart pointers, then a raw pointer can mean "unowned".
 But most codebases are mixed with new and old uses.)

 2. `observer_ptr` for `unique_ptr` and `shared_ptr` is like `string_view` for `char *` and `string`.
 (For even the most modern of codebases...) ie a common base type that any pointer can be temporarily safely converted to.
 You don't want smart pointers to implicitly convert to raw pointers
 (as this can too easily lead to accidental misownership - ie `delete someSharedPtr;`), but converting to `observer_ptr` does not increase the risk of misownership.
 It does increase risk of dangling - same as string_view does.
-Thus, similar to `string_view`, `observer_ptr` is best used as function param.
+Thus, similar to `string_view`, `observer_ptr` is best used as a function param.

 Changes
 -------